Free When Food is Your Mother Webinar

 3. When the intensity lowers, move to inquiry.
 Acknowledge your frustration.
 We’re very quick to say, “It’s all good.”
 Or, “I’m okay,” when we’re honestly seething inside.
 Give yourself time and space to move the emotions out of you.
 Consider venting on a piece of paper, I’m frustrated about…. and let yourself write down all the things that are frustrating you.

 4. Move the energy.
-Use the practice of flowing to move energy.
 Go for a bike ride, a brisk walk, a run, punch a punching bag, let yourself shout into a pillow, or throw rocks into a pond.

 5. Let yourself grieve.
-This, again, is the practice of acceptance.
 Let yourself feel the sorrow of, “This isn’t working and I don’t like it.”
-Cry your tears of frustration.
-We feel much better after we cry – partly because scientists have discovered that we have toxins in our tears.
-Crying is a way of cleansing the body.
+If it helps, cry your tears of frustration.
 Reaching this point of acceptance helps us move forward and find ways to cope with what we don’t like.

 I can really relate to this post.
 Especially #5.
 I am really good at "beating myself up."